pepsimidamerica/clope/README.md

 Also something to keep in mind is that the system makes use of SCD (slowly changing dimension) in order to keep track of historical info vs current info.
 So some care should be taken when interpreting the data.

 For each dataset that uses SCD, a parameter has been included to restrict to current data only or include all data.
-Intention is to add more parameters as the need arises for each function.
-Date ranges or restricting by key field, etc.

 ### Dates